KenSciResearch/fairMLHealth/README.md

 The tutorial assumes basic knowledge of machine learning implementation in Python.

 The tutorial notebook uses data from the [MIMIC III Critical Care database](https://mimic.physionet.org/gettingstarted/access/).
 Note that although the data are freely available, it may take a few days to gain approval.
 Please save the data with the default directory name ("MIMIC").
 The notebook also requires the following Python libraries: AIF360, FairLearn, Scipy, Pandas, Numpy, Scikit, and XGBOOST.

+## Citation
+Ahmad, M. A., Patel, A., Eckert, C., Kumar, V., & Teredesai, A. (2020, August).
+Fairness in Machine Learning for Healthcare.
+In _Proceedings of the 26th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining_ (pp. 3529-3530).